SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/02_create_and_edit_a_graphit_file.md

 2. Right click **New Resource Files** and select **New Graphit File**.
 ![](/articles/15_web_services/Graphit/images/01_new_graphit_file.png)

-3. Assign a **name** to the new Graphit file and **Save** it.
+3. Assign a **Name** to the new Graphit file and **Save** it.
 Note that the filename must have a **gr%** prefix and contain alpha-numeric characters.
 Once the file is saved, it is displayed under the project's Web Services folder under Resources.

 ![](/articles/15_web_services/Graphit/images/02_graphit_resource_file.png)